 The Midlands Rail Hub, a 20-year strategy drawn up by regional transport agency Midlands Connect, plans to improve services between Birmingham and Nottingham, slashing train times and increasing train frequency.

-Dubbed the “flagship plan to future-proof the Midlands’ rail network for generations to come,”3 the Rail Hub could create space for six million more journeys a year and shift the equivalent of 4,300 lorries a day from the roads by 2040.
+Dubbed the “flagship plan to future-proof the Midlands’ rail network for generations to come,”3 the Rail Hub could create space for six million more connected journeys a year and shift the equivalent of 4,300 lorries a day from the roads by 2040.

 Without a doubt, the plan is ambitious.
 However, this blueprint sets the strategic direction needed if we are to seriously support the region’s economic growth, and support our businesses and commuters.